 Introduction

-Blockchain is only a technology, as cloud computing or peer-to-peer networks, and it is not a processing of personal data as such.
-Nevertheless, the choice of technology does affect the processing activity and its compliance with GDPR (Article 24 GDPR).
+Blockchain is only a technology, as cloud computing or peer-to-peer networks.
+It is not, by itself, a processing of personal data.
+Nevertheless, it does affect the processing activity and its compliance with the GDPR (Article 24 GDPR).
 Blockchains are not an exception in this matter, therefore risks for rights and freedoms of data subjects need to be evaluated and assessed when it comes to processing personal data in a GDPR-compliant manner.
-Some of these non-compliance risks can be easily mitigated through technical measures upfront, while finding a solution for other risk might may be challenging at this stage.
-It is therefore of the utmost importance that controllers make a proper evaluation for their own processing before implementing a blockchain – and that this evaluation is used to ensure that blockchains are only deployed in a way which is compliant with the GDPR and provides the proper protections for data subject rights.
+Some of these non-compliance risks can be easily mitigated through technical measures upfront, while finding a solution for other risks might be challenging at this stage.
+It is therefore of the utmost importance that controllers make a prior evaluation for their own processing before implementing a blockchain.
+Controllers use this evaluation to ensure GDPR-compliant deployment of blockchains and the proper protections for data subject rights.
 This evaluation needs to be included in the formal Data Protection Impact Assessment (hereinafter “DPIA”) whenever it exists (see section 4.9 of these guidelines).

 The evaluation should answer to the following questions: